 Do not write a lengthy letter

-Nobody wants to spend more than a few minutes reading a HR cover letter.
+Nobody wants to spend more than a few minutes reading an HR cover letter.
 That is why your letter should be straightforward and brief.
 You are not writing an essay, but rather a letter that must keep the hiring managers’ attention until the end.
 The most optimal letter length is between 250 and 400 words.

 Include relevant information

-Hiring managers want to learn only relevant information regarding the applicants’ educational background, work experience, and skills.
+Hiring managers want to learn only relevant information regarding the applicant’s educational background, work experience, and skills.
 Therefore, the best tip is to only include relevant details in your letter.

 There is no need to go in-depth when talking about yourself.
 Instead, ensure that you include job-specific skills and experience.
 It will make you appear as a candidate who is aware of the recruitment goals and objectives.